xgenereux/xgenereux.github.io/_posts/2199-01-01-future-post.md

 ## A justified proof

 #### What does it mean to take the *multiplicative* inverse of the slope
 Consider a line $y = mx$, it's inverse, found by isolating x and then swapping $x$ and $y$ would be $y=x/m$.
-Since the notion of perpendicular is geometric, it is fair to ask what geometrical interpretation of the inverse we have.
+Since "perpendicular" is a geometric notion, it is fair to ask what geometrical interpretation of the inverse we have.
 Here, we know that the inverse is a reflexion about the line $y=x$.

 #### What does it mean to take the *additive* inverse of the slope
 Now, taking the additive inverse of the slope gives the line $y=-mx$.
 Geometrically, this is a reflexion through the $y$-axis.
 (In this case this is also a reflection through the $x$-axis, but we focus on the $y$-axis for now.)